 Main Page | Risk Factors | Symptoms | Diagnosis | Treatment | Screening | Reducing Your Risk | Talking to Your Doctor | Living With Low Back Pain and Sciatica | Living With Low Back Pain and Sciatica | Resource Guide

 Spinal manipulation is a therapy offered by chiropractors, osteopaths, and physical therapists.
 Physical leverage is combined with a series of exercises to adjust the spine and restore back mobility, while easing pain.
-Ultrasound and traditional massage are often used with spinal manipulation.
+Traditional massage is often used with spinal manipulation.

 Physical therapy includes exercises, teaching back care principles, and using heat, ice, and other methods to relieve pain.